 1982: Launch of Boston Computer Exchange

-When the Boston Computer Exchange hit the market in 1982, it was the world’s first eCommerce business.
-Its main focus was helping people sell used computers.
+When the Boston Computer Exchange hit the market in 1982, it was the world’s first e-commerce business.
+Its primary focus was helping people sell used computers.

 Believe it or not, Amazon wasn’t the first company to discover the market for online book sales on the world wide web.
 In 1992, the online store Book Stacks Unlimited beat them to it.
 No, we hadn’t heard of them, either.

-It’s hard to imagine a time without web browsers, but in 1994, Netscape Navigator was the first to become popular on the Windows operating system.
+It’s hard to imagine a time without web browsers, but in 1994, Netscape Navigator was the first to become famous on the Windows operating system.

-Call it fate or a simple coincidence, but 1995 was the year two start-ups entered the world of eCommerce and plotted a course for world domination.
+Call it fate or a simple coincidence, but 1995 was the year two start-ups entered the world of e-commerce and plotted a course for world domination.
 Retail ecommerce sales would never be the same without eBay or Amazon.

-Now owned by eBay, PayPal first made its appearance at the end of the twentieth century.
-Back then it was nothing more than a money transfer platform.
+Now owned by eBay, PayPal first appeared at the end of the twentieth century.
+Back then, it was nothing more than an online money transfer platform.

-Google makes the majority of its colossal earnings from advertising revenue, and it comes from what is now known simply as ‘Ads’.
-In the year 2000, it pretty much invented pay-per-click (PPC) advertising.
+Google makes most of its colossal earnings from advertising revenue, which comes from what is now known simply as ‘Ads.’
+In 2000, it pretty much invented pay-per-click (PPC) advertising.

-It’s hard to believe Amazon Prime is 15 years old.
+It’s hard to believe Amazon Prime is 18 years old.
 When it launched in 2005, it was nothing more than a membership system that provided free two-day shipping.
-Now, it includes services such as TV, music, book rental and same day delivery.
+Now, it’s an ecommerce business that includes TV, music, book rental, digital products, and same-day delivery services.

-When Etsy launched in 2005, it gave smaller sellers and crafters a platform from which to sell their goods.
+When Etsy launched in 2005, it gave smaller sellers and crafters a platform to sell their goods.
 This was one of the earliest forms of community e-commerce.
 It allowed consumers to find handmade goods and shop online through this direct ecommerce platform.

-Payment processing has always sat at the heart of eCommerce, and Square’s launch in 2009 made it easier for retailers to accept card payments both on- and offline (a first at the time).
+Payment processing has always sat at the heart of e-commerce.
+Square’s launch in 2009 made it easier for retailers to accept card payments on- and offline (a first at the time).

 Google was the first to offer a peer-to-peer payment service that could be used from smartphones.
 It worked by linking a ‘digital wallet’ to a debit card or bank account and is known today as Google Pay.

-This was the earliest form of social media advertising and enabled businesses to advertise to targeted audiences via sponsored posts.
+FB’s sponsored stories were the earliest form of social media advertising.
+It enabled businesses to advertise to targeted audiences via sponsored posts.
 It was the first glimpse at how powerful Facebook’s data haul could be for retailers.

 2014: Hello, Apple Pay

-With online shoppers increasingly using their smartphones, Apple picked 2014 as the time to jump on the mobile payment platform bandwagon.
-Now, it can be used on virtually every Apple device, including the Apple Watch.
+With online shoppers increasingly using smartphones for online purchases, Apple picked 2014 as the time to jump on the mobile payment platform bandwagon.
+Now, it’s on virtually every Apple device, including the Apple Watch.

-In 2016, an early version of Facebook’s chatbot technology made its way into the Marriott and Starwood hotel chain brands to aid the guest enquiry and rewards accounts processes.
+In 2016, an early version of Facebook’s chatbot technology made its way into the Marriott and Starwood hotel chain brands to aid the guest inquiry and rewards accounts processes.

-This partnership enabled Instagram business accounts to advertise their products with direct links to buy, enabling the user to click immediately into the purchase process on mobile devices.
+This partnership enabled Instagram business accounts to advertise their products with direct links to buy.
+Enabling users to click immediately into the purchase process on mobile devices.
 This was a big step forward for mobile commerce and online sales.

-A 2018 Omnichannel Buying Report noted that 87% of US consumers still shop offline, revealing the importance of multi-channel selling and ‘omni-channel’ shoppers.
+A 2018 Omnichannel Buying Report noted that 87% of US consumers still shop offline.
+Revealing the importance of multi-channel selling and ‘omnichannel’ shoppers within the online shopping experience.

-If we fast-forward to June 2020, rocketing demand for online shopping (in part due to the COVID-19 outbreak) results in Amazon boss Jeff Bezos adding another $31 billion to his fortune.
+If we fast-forward to June 2020, rocketing demand for online shopping (partly due to the COVID-19 outbreak) results in Amazon boss Jeff Bezos adding another $31 billion to his fortune.